-- v.
-Review any contingent payment obligation under a Commodity price Hedging Agreement that would result in a material impact for the Region, including agreement termination provisions, variations in the Commodity price Hedging Agreement payment terms, contingent payment obligations, equipment loss, equipment replacement options, guarantees and indemnities. - vi.
-Procure the services of Vendors, Suppliers, Consultants and/or Agents that can provide market research, distributor consolidated billing services and market intelligence. - vii.
-Review and approve the multi-year energy procurement strategy, and its annual updates, containing the forward market Target Prices and proportion of Hedged Volumes for each Commodity in alignment with the Policy and the Region's established Energy Commodity Risk Tolerance. - viii.
-In the absence of the Treasurer and Director of Corporate Finance, the Deputy Treasurer appointed by the Region is authorized to approve transactions and documents under this Section H.2.
+- Inform the Treasurer of v.
+Review any contingent payment obligation under a Commodity price Hedging Agreement that, in the opinion of the Director concerned, would result in a material impact for the Region, including agreement termination provisions, variations in the Commodity price Hedging Agreement payment terms, contingent payment obligations, equipment loss, equipment replacement options, guarantees and indemnities. - vi.
+Procure the services of Vendors, Suppliers, Consultants and/or Agents that can provide market research, distributor consolidated billing services and market intelligence. - Recommendvii.
+Review and approve the multi-year energy procurement strategy, and its annual updates, containing the forward market Target Prices and proportion of Hedged volumes to the Working Group Volumes for each Commodity in alignment with the Policy and the Region's established Energy Commodity Risk Tolerance.